If SEOs had a penny for every time we tried to explain our job to someone, we’d be the world’s wealthiest profession.

 Link building is therefore a crucial part of any SEO strategy, but unfortunately it is also misunderstood by many and exploited by agencies prone to using terrible, exploitative black-hat tactics to rank clients' websites, which often result in penalties.

 DIGITAL PR: You know when we mentioned exploitative, black-hat tactics?
 Well, digital PR is the opposite of that.
 Digital PR is the gold standard for how to earn a high-quality, natural backlink from authoritative domains and is the backbone of many of our strategies here at Reboot.
-Like regular PR, it involves running original data-driven campaigns to attract the attention of journalists from relevant publications.
+Like regular PR, the work that a digital PR company does involves running original data-driven campaigns to attract the attention of journalists from relevant publications.
 The only difference is the end goal: getting a backlink from those publications to your website and reaping the benefits to your link profile.
 The extra bit of brand awareness doesn’t exactly hurt, either!

 What to expect from an SEO agency